ianlcurtis/github-copilotwith/README.md

 - Review
 - Test migrated

-## Documentation of current code
+## Documentation

-### Prompt to give a high level description of what a project does:
+Prompt to give a high level description of what a project does:
 ```
 We are new starters and have never touched this code before.
 [Can you create a ReadMe file explaining] / [Can you explain] what this project does?